-CODE REASON ACTION We are in Lockdown due to Serious/Dangerous situation inside the building Lock/Barricade Fight/Flight We need to evacuate the building to Centennial Chapel due to Evacuate all school grounds Leave school property We need to evacuate the building and proceed to the stadium due to Need to leave the building Follow instructions over the intercom system We have a medical emergency inside the building Situation has occurred in building Stay in room until further notice There is a dangerous situation in our community due to Danger exists in community Teachers check doors.
+CODE REASON ACTION We are in Lockdown due to Serious/Dangerous situation inside the building Lock/Barricade Fight/Flight (A.L.I.C.E.)
+We need to evacuate the building to Liberty School due to Evacuate all school grounds Leave school property We need to evacuate the building and proceed to Liberty School due to Need to leave the building Follow instructions over the intercom system We have a medical emergency inside the building Situation has occurred in building Stay in room until further notice There is a dangerous situation in our community due to Danger exists in community Teachers check doors.
 Normal procedures.